Coronavirus - advice for health and social care organisations

 Can I use video conferencing software with my patients to help them communicate with their families?

 Yes.
 Data protection law doesn’t stop you from using video conferencing software with your patients.
 NHSX advice states that video conferencing can be used to support individual care and to facilitate conversations between patients and their families.
 More information on this can be found on the NHSX pages.
+Our blog on what to watch out for when using video conferencing may help.

 What happens once the pandemic is over?
 Is this the new way of working and do we continue to share data without question?